USS Essex (1799): War of 1812

 Essex then sailed to the Pacific where she decimated the British whaling fleet there.
 Although her crew suffered greatly from a shortage of provisions and heavy gales while rounding Cape Horn, she anchored safely at Valparaíso, Chile, on 14 March, having seized the whaling schooner Elizabeth, and the Peruvian man-of-war Nereyda along the way.
 Nereyda had captured two American whalers, Walker and Barclay, only to have the British whaler and privateer Nimrod take Walker.
 Nereyda had sent Barclay to Callao, where Porter was able to capture her before she could enter port.
 He sent a disarmed Nereyda back to the Peruvian authorities as a gesture of good will.
 He searched for Nimrod and Walker, but was unable to find them.
 At Valparaiso Essex landed the crew members that she had taken off Nocton.

 In the next five months, Essex captured thirteen British whalers, including Essex Junior, (ex-Atlantic) which cruised in company with her captor; Porter put his executive officer, John Downes, in command of Essex Junior.
 The two ships and nine of their prizes put in at the island of Nuku Hiva in the Marquesas Islands on 25 October 1813 for repairs.
 While they were there, their crews became involved in a local dispute that resulted in the Nuku Hiva Campaign, which temporarily established the United States' first colony and naval base in the Pacific Ocean.
 Essex and Essex Junior departed Nuku Hiva in mid-December 1813.

-In January 1814, Essex sailed into neutral waters at Valparaíso, only to be trapped there for six weeks by the British frigate HMS Phoebe (36 guns), under Captain James Hillyar, and the sloop-of-war HMS Cherub (18 guns).
+In January 1814, Essex sailed into neutral waters at Valparaíso, only to be trapped there for six weeks by the British frigate HMS Phoebe (36 guns), under Captain James Hillyar, and the sloop-of-war HMS Cherub (18 guns) commanded by Thomas Tucker.
 On 28 March 1814, Porter determined to gain the open sea, fearing the arrival of British reinforcements.
 Upon rounding the point, Essex lost her main top-mast to foul weather and was brought to action just north of Valparaíso.

 Despite Porter's complaints to the US Navy on several occasions, Essex was armed almost entirely with powerful but short-range 32-pounder carronades that gave Phoebe, armed with long 18-pounders, a decisive advantage at long range.
 For 2 1/2 hours, Phoebe and Cherub bombarded Essex from long range, where Essex could only resist with her few long 12-pounders.
 Fires twice erupted aboard Essex, at which point about fifty men abandoned the ship and swam for shore, only half of them landing; the British saved sixteen.
 Eventually, the hopeless situation forced Porter to surrender.
 Essex had suffered 58 dead and 31 missing of her crew of 214.
 The British lost four men dead and seven wounded on Phoebe, and one dead and three wounded on Cherub.

 The then Lieutenant William Bolton Finch was said to have served with distinction on the Essex between 1812 and 1814.